viridienne/TheWanderer/README.md

-This is my first 2D project, a short action-adventure game.\n You can also find it on itch: https://viridienne.itch.io\n
+This is my first 2D project, a short action-adventure game.

+You can also find it on itch:
+https://viridienne.itch.io\n

 For questions please contact: hoanganh.tang0202@gmail.com